CrowdTwist Control Center

 CrowdTwist is a company that powers rewards programs for clients like Pepsi, AMC, and Marvel.
 The Control Center is the platform that clients use to set up and manage all aspects of their program.
 It contains dozens of tools that allow clients to do things like manage inventory, view member information, and schedule point-earning activities.

-Since joining CrowdTwist in September 2013 as the sole product designer, I have been responsible for the UX and UI for all features within Control Center, as well as the look and feel of the tool itself.
+As the sole product designer at CrowdTwist, I was responsible for the UX and UI for all features within Control Center, as well as the look and feel of the tool itself.

 - Industry and user research

 - Establishing and maintaining brand guidelines

 The process of developing a feature for Control Center takes coordination between multiple stakeholders.
 In my role as the product designer, I work closely with Product Managers, Client Service Managers, and Developers to create the best possible product.
 The design process involves user research, sketches, wireframes, prototypes, mockups, and feedback.

 An example of wireframes for a campaign tool:

 High-fidelity mockups of the tool after several revisions:

 I created a style guide and pattern library to document all of the UI elements that go into Control Center.
 This living document includes examples of typography, colors, buttons, and all other inputs.
 As Control Center has gone through various UI refreshes, this document has been continuously updated.